-Dallaire’s Story of Courage and Conviction
+General Dallaire’s Story of Courage and Conviction

 The New Leadership: A Humanistic Approach

-International Conflict Resolution in this New Era
+International Conflict Resolution in the New World Order

 Mental Health & Invisible Wounds